Getting Around St. Mark’s

 - To strengthen our engagement with and commitment to the community and the world around us.

-- To provide our staff with functional, pleasant space to work that are in one location, easily accessible to our community and the public, safe and secure, and that integrate the staff more fully into the daily workings of the church.
+- To provide our staff with functional, pleasant space to work that is in one location, easily accessible to our community and the public, safe and secure, and that integrate the staff more fully into the daily workings of the church.

 We put together a terrific team of consultants, including Bonstra/Haresign Architects, Jeremy Arnold, lead architect; Project Manager Alex Berley of E&G Group; and Monarc Construction, as our general contractor.
 In 2011 and 2012, we worked with our consultants to design a project that would meet our needs.
 Despite a number of fits and starts, we eventually settled on a design, and construction began in 2013.
 In September 2014, the new space was dedicated at a special service by The Right Rev. Mariann Edgar Budde, Bishop of Washington.